ChristianTremblay/BAC0/doc/source/controller.rst

 If the point is an input:

     * analogInput (AI)
-    * binaryOutput (BO)
+    * binaryInput (BI)
-    * multistateOutput (MO)
+    * multistateInput (MI)

-You can change its value with a simple assigment, thus overriding any external value it is reading and simulating a different sensor reading.
-The override occurs because
-BAC0 sets the point's **out_of_service** (On) and then writes to the point's **presentValue**.
+You can simulate its value with a simple assignment, decoupling the hardware input from the application software.
+BAC0 sets the point's **out_of_service** to True and writes the point's **presentValue** to the value you provide.
+While in this state, the controller uses the internal software value instead of the physical I/O reading.

     mycontroller['inputName'] = <simulated value>

-    mycontroller['Temperature'] = 23.5      # overiding actual reading of 18.8 C
+    mycontroller['Temperature'] = 23.5      # simulating instead of actual reading of 18.8 C

 .. figure:: images/AI_override.png